hcdenbakker/GTDB_Kraken/README.md

 https://drive.google.com/file/d/18E0W_ezNLAhxxZjjelQYwoLA_0oBm4Lo/view?usp=sharing

+Use `sh scripts/google_download.sh` to download the database from your command line.

 ## Building from source

 To download all fasta files and compile from source, you can run the provided script with the input file from the GTDB project.
 Next, use the `--add-to-library` and `--build` functions in Kraken to format the database.
 Example commands are below.